ENIGMA-git/ENIGMADiseaseWorkingGroupStats/README.md

 If you opted to save linear models (Save\_LM set to 1), then for each metric/ROI/LM you will have a file \_LM.RData.
 Usually they are outputted, and there's no problems with them. also, for each ROI you will have METRIC/COV/NUM.RData.
 For COV and NUM that's redundant, but unfortunately that's how it works now.

-## 12. Concatenating Results for Subsequent Meta-Analysis.
+## 12. Concatenating Results for Subsequent Meta-Analysis
----
  After running the script, you may want to concatenate .CSV files from each ROI.
 For this you should use the script `concat_mass_uv_regr_csv.sh` which calls `concat_mass_uv_regr.R`